SiliconLabs/wisun-br-linux/README.md

 ## I cannot connect to DBus interface

-You have to know there is several DBus instance on your system:
+You have to know there are several DBus instances on your system:
   - One system instance
-  - Each user also have an instance
+  - Each user also has an instance

-By default, `wsbrd` try to use `user` instance and falls back to `system` instance.
+By default, `wsbrd` tries to use the `user` instance and falls back to `system` instance.

 You can check the DBus session used in the first lines of the log output: